-Now in its 11th year, the Avenue of Achievable Gardens is a key element of the Melbourne International Flower & Garden Show.
-The Avenue of Achievable Gardens Design Competition offers students and educational institutions the opportunity to showcase their design skills and horticultural knowledge, promote achievable gardening, creativity and encourage the use of diverse, high quality plants in the landscape.
+In its 15th year, the Avenue of Achievable Gardens (AAG) design competition offers students and educational institutions the opportunity to showcase their design skills and horticultural knowledge, promote achievable gardening and encourage the use of high-quality plants in the landscape.

 It’s a great learning experience for students, allowing them to go through the process from concept design and project coordination to construction of the show garden.
 There is no public event that gives students a better introduction to working in the horticultural industry.